-US plans to monitor $6bn to Iran.
+Iran prisoner swap: US says it can monitor the $6bn.
 Experts are sceptical

 "As the Iranian economy becomes more and more desperate, we've seen Iran try to get its hands on cash, usually its own funds."

 Iranian officials have acknowledged that the country's economy is plagued by high levels of inflation of between 40% and 50%, although experts believe the real figure may be higher.

-In February, the Iranian currency fell to an all-time low of 600,000 rial to the US dollar, compared to 32,000 to the dollar at the time when a 2015 nuclear agreement was signed.
+In February, the Iranian currency fell to an all-time low of 600,000 rial to the US dollar, compared with 32,000 to the dollar at the time when a 2015 nuclear agreement was signed.
 The rial has since recovered much of the lost ground in recent months.

 While Mr Vatanka said that Iran has repeatedly been successful in short-term "tactical" victories to retrieve sums of money, in the longer term the practice of arresting foreigners and dual nationals is probably "hurting the country in ways that will take years to show itself".